-If I could magically go back in time and have a conversation with my 15-year-old-self, these are the 13 things I would make sure that she knew:
+If I could magically go back in time and have a conversation with my 15-year-old-self, these are the 13 things I would have told her:

 1. It’s not forever.
 People will tell you that you’re too young to be in love.
 They are wrong.
 You will fall in love.
 Hard.
-So hard that you will believe you are supposed to stay together forever.
+So hard that you might believe you are supposed to stay together forever.
 Some people stay with their high school sweethearts and get married and have babies and everything’s wonderful, but the truth is that the first person you fall in love with is most likely not the person you want to spend your whole, entire life with.
 And unless you are part of a very small percent of the population, you will be incredibly thankful for this.
-Give yourself time to date lots of people.
-Figure out what you want in a partner and save the “through sickness and health, till death do us part” until you’re older.
+Give yourself time to date.
+Figure out what you want in a partner and save the “through sickness and health, till death do us part” until later.

 2. Be your own person, not part of a couple.
 Figure out who you are.
 Listen to the kinds of music that you like.
 Read the books you want to read.
 Try new things and keep discovering what makes you the wonderfully weird person that you are.
 Don’t create your identity on a foundation of someone else.
 Relationships do not define you.
 They can be a great way to connect with another person and share similar interests, but make up your own mind and be your own person.

 3. Don’t give up things for relationships.
 If you want to play a sport, join the band, be in a club, go to the movies, hang out with friends, take a trip to visit your family, DO IT.
 Even if it means less time to spend with your boyfriend or girlfriend.
 If the relationship was meant to be, it will work out even if you put other things first.
 Years from now, you will regret the things you didn’t do, not the times you missed out on something to hang out with a boy (or girl) you probably don’t even talk to anymore.